The book-lovers guide to Dublin bookshops

 Also in Temple Bar, The Library Project is the spot for anyone with a passion to stretch their minds and imaginations in all sorts of new directions.
-You’ll find books on theory, ideas, photography, and more delicious cards and notebooks to jot down all those exciting new ideas.
-They even have a very nice line in children’s books – including a great range by Irish writers and illustrators.
-Don’t miss.
+You’ll find books on theory, ideas, photography and more delicious cards and notebooks to jot down all those exciting new ideas.
+They even have a very nice line of children’s books – including a great range by Irish writers and illustrators.

 Best for independent thinkers

-You might well argue that all book lovers are independent thinkers, but Dublin is such a literary city that there are still plenty of independent bookshops.
+You might well argue that all book lovers are independent thinkers, so, it comes as no surprise that there are still plenty of independent bookshops in the literary hub that is Dublin city.
 Here you’ll find passionate owners and staff committed to curating books that get you onto your next read and introduce you to fresh literary pastures.
 These are the places to find conversations on - and off - the pages.

 Huge bookshops can be a little daunting to navigate, which gives another advantage to the smaller independents.
 Books Upstairs, where the books are actually downstairs, is one of Dublin’s oldest independent stores.
 It has moved several times over the years, but has found a home on D’Olier Street, where it has a great children’s section, a fine café upstairs and plenty of material to whet the appetites of students at nearby Trinity College.
 Further afield, there’s the excellent Company of Books in Ranelagh, and Alan Hanna’s Bookshop in nearby Rathmines.